kizule/kizule/README.md

 ### 👨‍💻 Some things about me:

 * 💼 I'm currently working part-time for [MyWikis](https://mywikis.com)
-* 🥅 2023 Goal: Write a book about MediaWiki on Serbian language
+* 🥅 2023 Goal: Write a book about MediaWiki in Serbian language
 * 💬 Be free to ask me about anything, especially about the MediaWiki
 * 📫 How to reach me: [Email](mailto:zorandori4444@gmail.com), [Wikipedia](https://en.wikipedia.org/wiki/User_talk:Kizule)